dafny-lang/dafny/docs/DafnyRef/Attributes.md

 We discourage using this attribute and prefer [`{:axiom}`](#sec-axiom), which performs these minimal checks while not checking that the body satisfies the postconditions.

+If you simply want to temporarily disable all verification except on a single function or method, use the [`{:only}`](#sec-only-functions-methods) attribute on that function or method.

 ### 11.2.18. `{:vcs_max_cost N}` {#sec-vcs_max_cost}
 Per-method version of the command-line option `/vcsMaxCost`.